erikmunkby/hela/gh_pages/catalog.md

             columns=columns
         )
         # Do more of your own init stuff

+    def my_func(self) -> None:
+        # Your own dataset function
+        pass

+# Now instantiate your dataset class with one example column
 my_dataset = MyDatasetClass('my_dataset', 'An example dataset.', [
     Col('my_column', String(), 'An example column.')
 ])